webuild-consortium/webuild-github-policies/docs/01-github-policies-and-guidelines.md

 ### 6.3 Process for Making Repositories Public

-Even though repositories are public by default, formal approval is required:
+Even though repositories are public by default, formal approval is required.

 #### 6.3.1 Pre-Publication Checklist